-- Digital multimeter (DMM) with diode test function, FLUKE 79 model used in illustrations. - Shunt or clamp-on DC Ammeter to measure up to 400 amps. - Test light with a rated voltage equal to or exceeds maximum battery voltage or Taylor-Dunn test light part number #62-027-00 for systems up to 48 volts. - Test harness, Taylor-Dunn #62-027-31.
-This troubleshooting guide assumes that the vehicle is wired correctly.
-It is not intended to diagnose a vehicle that is not wired correctly. - These tools are available through your local Taylor-Dunn parts distributor.
+- Digital multimeter (DMM) with diode test function, FLUKE 79 model used in illustrations. - Shunt or clamp-on DC Ammeter to measure up to 400 amps. - Test light with a rated voltage equal to or exceeds maximum battery voltage or Taylor-Dunn test light part number #62-027-00 for systems up to 48 volts. - Throttle Module Analyzer, Taylor-Dunn #62-027-32. - These tools are available through your local Taylor-Dunn parts distributor.